 Explanation of Service Requirements

 Traditionally, the VA loan program was especially for veterans who had actively served in the Armed Forces after WWII and had been honorably discharged.
-This is reflected in the eligibility requirements for VA loans.
+This is reflected in the requirements eligibility for VA loans.
 Applying veterans are required to have at least 90 days of service during wartime and active duty.
 Veterans who served only during peacetime, even active duty members, are required to have 180 or more days of service to qualify for VA loans.
 Those veterans who were enlisted and served after 1980 and officers who served after 1981 must have proof of serving two or more years to be eligible.

 Explanation of Loan Approval vs VA Eligibility